 Richard and I were wavering.
 To Georgetown Festival or not?
 Inertia placed us on the side of not.
 But after hearing about Festival Director Joe Sidek’s directorial debut while in Kuching I was swung the other way.

 When I think of Kemensah in Ampang I imagine Bukit Tabur.
 The Kemensah trail is different.
-Rather than hike up and along the country’s longest quartz ridge, it wanders its foothills through forests, small fruit orchards and an orang asli village, to provide a different vantage point of this landmark.
+Rather than hike up and along the country’s longest quartz ridge, it wanders its foothills through forests, small fruit orchards and an orang asli village, providing a different vantage point of this enigmatic landmark.

 We were all young and inexperienced once, which is why I feel comfortable sharing with you the mistakes that rookie hikers make.
 Because hey, I was one.

-Located in the interiors of Terengganu, approximately 100 kilometres from Kuala Terengganu, Hutan Lipur Chemerong or Chemerong Forest Reserve hides a multitude of fascinations.
-Surrounded by tropical rain forest, paradise can be found here in the form of crystal clear rivers and emerald green pools .
+Located in the interiors of Terengganu, Hutan Lipur Chemerong or Chemerong Forest Reserve hides a multitude of fascinations.
+Surrounded by lush tropical rainforest, paradise can be found in the form of crystal clear rivers and emerald green pools .
 Don’t believe me?
 Here are 7 reasons that will convince you ….

 Ever since I had taken the funicular train up Penang Hill, I had harboured the ambition to hike my way to the top.
 On a recent visit, that’s what I did.